How to Use Rsync for Local and Remote Data Transfer and Synchronization

 To copy a single file from one to another local location you should run the following command:

 rsync -a /opt/filename.zip /tmp/

 Omitting the filename from the destination location copies the file with the current name.
 If you want to save the file under a different name you need to specify the new name:

 rsync -a /opt/filename.zip /tmp/newfilename.zip

-In the example bellow we are creating a local backup of our website files:
+In the example below we are creating a local backup of our website files:

 rsync -a /var/www/domain.com/public_html/ /var/www/domain.com/public_html_backup/